OhHeyItsJosh/COMP1004-Coursework/Planning/Progress tracker.md

 ## In Progress

-- [ ] Create basic prototype for the UI content detailed in the wireframes
+- [ ] Begin prototyping for the tasks tab

 ## Sprint Backlog

 - [ ] [[Scrum meeting 3|Sprint 3 spec]]
-- [ ] Create initial specification for UI design
+- [ ] Create sequence diagram

 ## Project Backlog

-- [ ] Create sequence diagram
 - [ ] Begin development on the underlying structures and begin to implement the user stories into the app.
 - [ ] Implement ability to create and open project
 - [ ] Initial task system